Stockpile is not currently available on Finder

 - Financial information to fund the account

 Stockpile’s simple research tools may be suitable for beginners, but the platform lacks the robust functionality of better-equipped brokers like Interactive Brokers and TD Ameritrade.
-You can search for stocks or ETFs, review fundamental data and view basic charts, but Stockpile is missing many of the advanced charting tools and indicators relied on by active traders.
+Search for stocks or ETFs, review fundamental data and view basic charts, but Stockpile is missing many of the advanced charting tools and indicators active traders rely on.

-If you rely on analyst ratings, real-time streaming data or advanced order types, be prepared to trade elsewhere.
+If you’re set on analyst ratings, real-time streaming data or advanced order types, be prepared to trade elsewhere.

 Pros and cons